-Part I: Four courses selected from HAPS 401-433 and HAPS 480, the selection to be approved by the Coordinator(s) of HPS Studies in consultation with the Heads of Department/School/Programme in which the courses selected are taught.
-Normally these courses will include HAPS 401 and 402, unless these are specifically excluded by restrictions, and also include HAPS 480.
-One or more lecture courses may be replaced by 400-level courses with a total course weighting of 0.25 in another Arts subject, with the approval of the Co-ordinator(s) of HPS Studies.
+Part I: Courses from HAPS 401-433, HAPS 480 to total overall minimally 1.00 EFTS, the selection to be approved by the Co-ordinator(s) of HPS Studies, in consultation with the Heads of Department/Schools in which the courses selected are taught.
+Normally these courses will include HAPS 401 and HAPS 402.
+With the approval of the Co-ordinator(s) of HPS Studies, as much as 0.250 EFTS may be drawn from 400-level courses outside the HAPS list.